 Glossary

-Acetylcholine receptor (AChR) antibody: A protein found in the blood of many people with MG or gMG.
+Acetylcholine receptor (AChR) antibody: A protein found in the blood of many people with gMG.
 The AChR antibody affects signals that are sent from nerves to muscles.

 Chronic: Long-lasting, persistent, or constant.
 A chronic disease is one with symptoms that occur over a long period of time.

-Neonatal Fc receptor (FcRn): An immune system protein that can keep antibodies—including AChR and MuSK—in your system for longer than normal.
+Neonatal Fc receptor (FcRn): An immune system protein that can keep antibodies—including anti-AChR and anti-MuSK antibodies—in your system for longer than normal.

 Immune system: A system that helps protect your body from infection and disease using specialized cells and organs.

 Infusion: A method of delivering medicine to the body.
-Infusions may be intravenous (into a vein) or subcutaneous (under the skin) and are typically administered by a healthcare professional using an infusion pump to regulate the rate at which the medicine is delivered.
+Subcutaneous (under the skin) infusions are typically administered by a healthcare professional using an infusion pump to regulate the rate at which medicine is delivered.

-Muscle-specific tyrosine kinase (MuSK): A type of antibody that may disrupt communication between nerve and muscle, leading to gMG symptoms.
+Muscle-specific tyrosine kinase (MuSK): A type of antibody that may disrupt communication between nerve and muscle.
 A small number of people with gMG are anti-MuSK antibody positive.

-The Myasthenia Gravis Activities of Daily Living (MG-ADL) scale: An 8-category questionnaire that measures how much gMG symptoms affect certain functional activities of daily living, including breathing, talking, chewing, swallowing, actions such as brushing teeth and rising from a chair, as well as double vision and eyelid droop.
-The score ranges from 0 to 24; a higher MG-ADL score means more severe MG symptoms.
+The Myasthenia Gravis Activities of Daily Living (MG-ADL) scale: A questionnaire that measures how much gMG symptoms affect 8 functional activities of daily living: breathing, talking, chewing, swallowing, actions such as brushing teeth and rising from a chair, and double vision and eyelid droop.
+The total score ranges from 0 to 24; a lower MG-ADL score indicates less impairment.

 Neuromuscular junction (NMJ): The space where nerves and muscles meet.
 When the NMJ is damaged or signals between nerve and muscle in the NMJ are interrupted, muscles can grow weaker.